natclark/arbucks/src/routes/docs/faq.md

 When new smart contracts launch, such as the Arbucks token contract, a step-by-step walkthrough of the code will appear in this very documentation section.
 They'll be explained in mostly non-technical terms.

 ## What is the token symbol?
-Token metadata, including name and symbol, will **not** be released until the launch, to prevent scammers from creating fake tokens that mimic the real one.
+BUCK.

-## How will I know which token is authentic?
+## What is the contract address of the token?
-https://token.arbucks.io will turn into a functioning redirect as soon as the token launches.
-The correct contract address will also be readily available on this website.
-Do not trust *any* other links, such as direct links to Sushiswap or Uniswap pairs. **Anyone can create a fake pair with the same name!**
+<a href="https://arbiscan.io/address/0xafd871f684f21ab9d7137608c71808f83d75e6fc" draggable="false" rel="external noopener" target="_blank">0xafd871f684f21ab9d7137608c71808f83d75e6fc</a> <Copy text="0xafd871f684f21ab9d7137608c71808f83d75e6fc" />

 ## Where are you guys based?
-As of writing this, there's just one developer and one advisor.
-Both currently reside in different parts of the United States.
+As of writing this, there's one developer and four advisor.
+The developer is based in the United States and the advisors are based across the world, from APAC to Europe.

 ## Does this have anything to do with Starbucks Coffee?
 No.